 Dining

 Dubrovnik boasts over 60 restaurants blending a variety of culinary influences.
-Seafood is a top item offered with excellent local vines.
+Seafood is a top item offered with excellent local wines.
 Major credit cards are accepted.